 As a result of these extraordinary times, a massive call to arms has gone out to those throughout the industry regardless of their prior role within it.
-From retirees, dermatologists, psychiatrists, to students on the cusp of residencies, the response has been inspiring.
+From retirees, dermatologists, and psychiatrists, to students on the cusp of residencies, the response has been inspiring.

 Why?
 Much has been rightfully made about the need to ‘flatten the curve’ through social distancing, hand washing, and self-isolation, but the unparalleled influx of healthcare professionals back into the medical ranks has been part of the important effort to ‘raise the line.’